nozpheratu/agilecrm-wrapper/README.md

 This project is a ruby client that wraps the [AgileCRM REST API](https://www.agilecrm.com/api/rest). **Note: This is not an official project, you're welcome to use it but don't expect the AgileCRM team to support it.**

-At present, the only supported operations are are **GET**, and **POST** related operations on the **contacts** resource.
-That means you can retrieve a list of contacts and create a new contact with whatever fields you want.
+At present, only operations related to the **contacts** resource are supported.
 This client is early in development, but it will slowly evolve to support other kinds of operations.
 Pull requests are always welcome.

 ## Installation